the-global-hackathon/CasperLabs-Developer-Community/Home.md

 # Welcome to the CasperLabs wiki!

-This document provides information about how you can get started with the CasperLabs Community Engagement Program.
+This document provides information about how you can participate with our CasperLabs Community Engagement Program.

-So far the development has been through internal resources and we are now at a stage of actively engaging with the CasperLabs Community Members (CCM) also known as CLarity Member (CM); adding features, improving functionality, developing dApps, fixing security holes and bugs, and contributing your insights and feedback to advance the evolution of our CasperLabs project.
+So far the development has been advancing with our internal resources and we are now at a stage of actively engaging our CasperLabs Community Members (CCM), also known as a CLarity Member (CM), adding features, improving functionality, developing dApps, fixing security holes and bugs, and contributing insights and feedback to advance the evolution of CasperLabs solution.

 ## Current Developments

 CasperLabs has developed a fully decentralized, sharded and scalable next-generation blockchain, implementing Correct-by-construction (CBC) Casper proof-of-stake protocol.

+The open-source CasperLabs project is building a decentralized, economic, censorship-resistant, public computer infrastructure and blockchain especially designed for hosting and executing programs popularly referred to as “smart contracts” ensuring a trustworthy, scalable, concurrent, proof-of-stake consensus and content delivery model.

+* Powered by the first implementation of Vlad Zamfir’s CBC Casper proof-of-stake protocol, CasperLabs removes barriers that prevent mainstream blockchain adoption <!--example explanations-->, rendering it more efficient by optimizing resources to put more processing power toward actual transactions while maintaining decentralization.

+* Scalable and flexible for transactions requiring different speed, maintain our decentralization and open source ethos

+* Security measures ensure  each transaction and computation is safeguarded.

+_See our_ [Technical Specification]( https://techspec.casperlabs.io/) to understand how.

 ### Devnet (Public Dev Net)